citelao/sensible/q2-passwords.md

 Unfortunately, hacking algorithms can randomly try *millions* of password possibilities per second on modern graphics cards, so you need a lot more randomness than a single random letter.

-Modern guidelines disagree, but the *lowest* [suggests](https://tools.ietf.org/html/rfc4086)<!-- TODO cite properly --> choosing from at least 500 trillion possibilities.
+Modern guidelines don't all agree on a number, but the *lowest* [suggests](https://tools.ietf.org/html/rfc4086)<!-- TODO cite properly --> choosing from at least 500 trillion possibilities.
 I think choosing from at least [1 quintillion](https://www.wolframalpha.com/input/?i=1e18+english+name) is reasonable.

 ## Measuring entropy